OFFICE HOURS

 HOW TO BOOK

-If you are interested, please email us via the button below, with your full name, organization’s name, intention of your visit, and preferred date.
+To book, please email us via the button below, with number of people and full names, organization’s name, intention of your visit, and several date options.

 We are opening the doors to our fieldwork so that you too can participate in the discovery, experience, contribution, and application of heritage materials in our lives today.